 Our coverage dates are as follows:

-Yes, if you have a policy that is equal to or greater than the policy we offer.
-The waiver is due by the 15th class meeting of the semester and will not be accepted after this date.
-Please contact the insurance office at email@example.com for any further questions.
+Yes, if you have a policy that is equal to or greater than the policy we offer, then you can waive coverage or opt-out at aub.ie/insurancewaiver.
+The waiver form is due by the 15th class day of the semester and will not be accepted after this date.
+Please contact the insurance office at firstname.lastname@example.org for any further questions.

 Yes, a new waiver needs to be filled out every school year.